ControlCore-Project/concore/paper.md

 ---
 # Summary
-The scientific contributions of _concore_ protocol and the CONTROL-CORE framework have been extensively discussed in our previous work~[@kathiravelu2022control].
+The scientific contributions of _concore_ protocol and the CONTROL-CORE framework have been extensively discussed in our previous work [@kathiravelu2022control].

 # Statement of need

+# Acknowledgements

+This work was supported in part by the National Institutes of Health under Grant OT2OD030535 and Google Summer of Code (GSoC) 2021 and 2022 projects.
+The authors acknowledge the guidance from Tyler Best and Herbert Sauro.
+The authors appreciate the assistance with OSPARC that they received from the staff at IT'IS, especially Sylvain Anderegg, Pedro Crespo-Valero, Elisabetta Iavarone, Andrei Neagu, Esra Neufeld, and Katie Zhuang.

 # References